Life Hacking

 WorkFlowy – WorkFlowy is my general-purpose note taker, project tracker, and priorities organizer.

-Current Life Status spreadsheet – I use a Google Spreadsheet to track around 150 life metrics.4 I use as many concrete metrics as possible, though these are still many subjective ratings like “My workspace is uncluttered (rating: 6/7)”.
-These metrics, sorted by life area, give me an overall “life score”, as well as scores by area, which is especially useful for identifying areas that need the most attention.5
+Current Life Status spreadsheet – I use a Google Spreadsheet to track around 150 life metrics. ((Most of which are relatively stable, and don’t need to be updated more than once a quarter or even once a year.))
+I use as many concrete metrics as possible, though these are still many subjective ratings like “My workspace is uncluttered (rating: 6/7)”.
+These metrics, sorted by life area, give me an overall “life score”, as well as scores by area, which is especially useful for identifying areas that need the most attention. ((I should note that one of the most heavily-weighted metrics I use in each area is my “general subjective rating”, since this captures any intuitions or other information I have about that life area that isn’t explicitly captured in a separate metric.))

 Sleep